baldwindavid/railative/README.markdown

 Example 7: Timestamp Example
 ----------------------------

 The helper can also set the value of the options to a specified timestamp representation rather than a railative string or seconds.
-Simply supply the :value_timestamp_format option with a to_s format.
-The same formats (:db, :rfc822, :short, :long, custom formats) available to the label are also available for the value portion of the option.
+Simply supply the `:value_timestamp_format` option with a to\_s format.
+The same formats (**:db**, **:rfc822**, **:short**, **:long**, custom formats) available to the label are also available for the value portion of the option.
 Please note that the array of time intervals supplied to the helper must NOT be string representations to use this functionality.
 Also, of course, a median time object must be supplied.

     f.select :relative_seconds, mirrored_time_options([1.year, 5.days, 1.day, ['Overriden Label', 3.hours], 1.hour], :before_suffix => ' before', :after_suffix => ' after', :value_timestamp_format => :db, :median_time => Time.now)